1,000+ Opportunities

 Community Food Projects Competitive Grants Program (CFPCGP) Other or Additional Information (See below) More Information on Eligibility Public food program service providers, tribal organizations, or private nonprofit entities, including gleaners (see Definitions in Part VIII, D of the NOFO) are eligible to apply.
 Please refer to the CFP NOFO for more information on eligibility.

-The current target date is September 6, 2024.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for Community Food Projects Competitive Grants Program (CFPCGP) are due July 16, 2026.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.

 Past winners and funding trends for this program